SteeltoeOSS/steeltoe-site/source/1x/steeltoe-connectors.html.markdown

 To use this connector you need to do the following:

-* Create and bind a Postgres Service instance to your application.
+* Create and bind a PostgreSQL Service instance to your application.
-* Optionally, configure any Postgres client settings (e.g. `appsettings.json`)
+* Optionally, configure any PostgreSQL client settings (e.g. `appsettings.json`)
 * Add Steeltoe Cloud Foundry config provider to your `ConfigurationBuilder`.
 * Add `NpgsqlConnection` or `DbContext` to your `IServiceCollection`.